dfandrich/fileviewinfo/README.md

 https://github.com/dfandrich/fileviewinfo/releases/latest

-The programs are written in portable Bourne shell and do not require compilation, but a makefile is included for easier installaation.
+The programs are written in portable Bourne shell and do not require compilation, but a makefile is included for easier installation.
 The makefile relies on some GNUisms, however, and requires the use of GNU make (sometimes called "gmake").
+Most file formats also require an external helper program to parse each file type.
+Systems without GNU date installed will use a fallback date parsing utility that requires the Python dateutil and pytz modules.

 Install the scripts and documentation by running this command as root:

     make install